OWASP/wstg/document/4-Web_Application_Security_Testing/11-Client-side_Testing/12-Testing_Browser_Storage.md

 ### Remediation

-- Applications should be storing sensitive data on the server side, and not on the client-side, in a secured manner following best practices.
+- Applications should be storing sensitive data on the server-side, and not on the client-side, in a secured manner following best practices.

 ## References